vmargb/region-pin/README.md

-You're editing code that uses a long struct, enum, function (or any other chunk of code) defined somewhere far away, in another file, and you keep jumping back and forth to remember the field or arg names. `region-pin` lets you save that snippet once under a name, then preview a syntax-highlighted floating preview of it in the corner of your window.
+You're editing code that uses a long struct, enum, function (or any other chunk of code) defined somewhere far away, in another file, and you keep jumping back and forth to remember the field or arg names. `region-pin` lets you save that snippet once under a name, then preview a floating preview of it in the corner of your window.

-You don't even have to find it yourself: `region-pin-follow` will find the definition for you (via [dumb-jump](https://github.com/jacktasia/dumb-jump)) and float it instantly, without ever moving your cursor or opening a new window.
+You don't even have to find it yourself: `region-pin-follow` will find the definition for you (via [dumb-jump](https://github.com/jacktasia/dumb-jump)) and float it instantly, without moving your cursor or opening a new window.

 #### Why not just split the window?

 This was the design of *v0.1.0*, and it wasted space.
 A full-width split ends up showing a huge blank margin of unused space next to the snippet you actually want.
-Not to mention, when you already have a complicated window configuration, adding one more gets even messier.
+When you already have a complicated window configuration, adding another gets even messier.

-**Note:**: Terminal Emacs doesn't support child frames, in this case it automatically falls back to a window split docked to the top of the frame.
+**Note:** Terminal Emacs doesn't support child frames, in this case it automatically falls back to the original design.

 #### ..LSP?
 LSP definitely solves this easily.
 However it's a heavy solution for a simple task.
 And also, not everyone wants to use LSP, I certainly prefer lighter alternatives when they exist.

-## Install
+## Install with `package-vc-install` (Emacs 29+)

 ```elisp
 (use-package region-pin